 Also, don’t forget to scroll down the Google page.
 There you will find related queries to the phrase you Googled.
 Here’s what it tells me when I chose small living room ideas for Christmas.

 Related searches example:

 That gives me plenty of interesting content ideas! the keyword small living room ideas is very competitive on Google.
-But as a new blogger, I have a good chance to rank for some of these long-tail keywords.
+But as a new blogger, I have a good chance to rank for some long-tail keywords.

 Now let’s look at the next tactic, which is very powerful in combination with Google-related searches.

 I started using Keywords Everywhere a few months ago, and it’s been super helpful.

 You install the app in your browser.
 Then when you research potential article topics on Pinterest, it instantly gives you suggestions for related keywords, “people also search for,” and long-tail keywords.

 It looks like this: